practicajs/practica/docs/blog/v0.6-is-alive/index.md

 Every request now has its own store of variables, you may assign information on the request-level so every code which was called from this specific request has access to these variables.
 For example, for storing the user permissions.
 One special variable that is stored is 'request-id' which is a unique UUID per request (also called correlation-id).
 The logger automatically will emit this to every log entry.
 We use the built-in [AsyncLocal](https://nodejs.org/api/async_context.html) for this task

+Courtesy of Raz Luvaton

 ### Hardened .dockerfile

 Although a Dockerfile may contain 10 lines, it easy and common to include 20 mistakes in these short artifact.
 For example, commonly npmrc secrets are leaked, usage of vulnerable base image and other typical mistakes.
 Our .Dockerfile follows the best practices from [this article](https://snyk.io/blog/10-best-practices-to-containerize-nodejs-web-applications-with-docker/) and already apply 90% of the guidelines

+Courtesy of Daniel Gluskin

 ### Additional ORM option: Prisma